FazalLabBCM/FazalLabPipelines/docs/BasicUnixCommands.md

 ```
 /storage/fazal/home/myuserid
 ```
-This address is also called an absolute path, because it shows the path to your location all the way from the "root" folder.
+This address is also called an *absolute path*, because it shows the path to your location all the way from the "root" folder.
 To print your absolute path on the screen, type the command `pwd` and press "Enter". `pwd` stands for "Print Working Directory", which is the same as "show current folder".